netbox-community/netbox-zero-to-hero/modules/11-custom-scripts/11-custom-scripts.md

 >
 >The complete Python environment is available to a custom script, including all of NetBox's internal mechanisms: There are no artificial restrictions on what a script can do.
 As such, custom scripting is considered an advanced feature and requires sufficient familiarity with Python and NetBox's data model.

 The official documentation for Custom Scripts referenced above is **the best source of information** on the subject and (as with all modules in this course), this module is meant to compliment the official docs.
-A quick internet search will also bring up plenty of examples that you can use or get inspiration from for your own scripts.
+A quick internet search will also bring up plenty of example scripts that you can use or get inspiration from for your own scripts.

 ## Adding Custom Scripts to NetBox
 To add custom scripts to your NetBox installation, scripts should be saved to `/opt/netbox/netbox/scripts`.